 The UK's companies have some of the most stringent health and safety laws in the world.
 Internallly they have risk assessments and trained professionals in charge of what goes on.
 However, they will often entrust the safety of their employees to external companies without ensuring that the same standards are maintained.
-Having run events for 20 years we would estimate that less than 5% of clients ask to see risk assessments and insurance documents.
+Having run events for more than 20 years we would estimate that less than 5% of clients ask to see risk assessments and insurance documents.
 Yet at some companies you can't position a dustbin without the right forms.

 A few days ago a newspaper in Chicago carries the story of a man who is suing his employers after a trust fall went wrong.
 He fell to the floor and damaged his knees, requiring subsequent knee surgery.
 There is a similar story every few weeks from somewhere in the world.